Last updated: May 29, 2026

 - Waiting through infection: Fever, swelling, and trouble swallowing can become dangerous.

-- Starting dentures too early: Some programs need your mouth healed first.
+- Starting dentures too early: Some programs require your mouth to be healed first.

 If you are denied, delayed, or overwhelmed

-If a clinic says no, ask why.
-A “no” may mean you are outside the service area, over the income limit, missing papers, or calling a site that does not offer the service you need.
-Ask these questions before you hang up:
+If a clinic says no, ask why before you hang up.
+A no may mean you are outside the service area, missing a paper, calling the wrong site, or asking for a service the clinic does not provide.

-- “Can I apply again if my income changes?”
+- Ask, “Can I apply again if my income or coverage changes?”

-- “Do you know another clinic that handles this?”
+- Ask, “Do you know another clinic that handles this service?”

 Spanish summary

 Resumen en español: En West Virginia, muchas personas mayores deben empezar con Medicaid si tienen bajos ingresos.
 Medicaid puede cubrir cuidado dental para adultos, pero hay límites.
-También puede llamar a WV Health Right, WVU Dental, Valley Health, Dental Lifeline Network y el Denture Project.
-Si tiene hinchazón en la cara, fiebre, dolor fuerte, sangrado o dificultad para respirar o tragar, vaya a la sala de emergencia o llame al 911.
-Antes de llamar, tenga lista su identificación, prueba de ingresos, tarjetas de seguro, lista de medicinas y cualquier radiografía dental reciente.
+También puede llamar a WV Health Right, WVU Dental, centros de salud comunitarios, Dental Lifeline Network y el Denture Project.
+Si tiene hinchazón en la cara, fiebre, dolor fuerte, sangrado, o dificultad para respirar o tragar, llame al 911.
+Tenga lista su identificación, prueba de ingresos, tarjetas de seguro, lista de medicinas y radiografías dentales recientes si las tiene.

 Frequently asked questions